Islandora-Collaboration-Group/ISLE/docs/install/install.md

 ---

-### Step 1: Edit File `/etc/hosts` to View ISLE Locally on Laptop or Workstation Browser
+### Step 1: Edit File `/etc/hosts` to View ISLE Locally on Workstation Browser

-Enable the Demo ISLE Site to be viewed locally as: `https://isle.localdomain`
+Enable the Demo ISLE Installation to be viewed locally as: `https://isle.localdomain`

 * Please use these instructions to [Edit the "/etc/hosts" File](../appendices/edit-the-hosts-file.md).